jayelemar/jayelemar/README.md

 - 👋 Hi, I’m Jay Elemar Termulo
 - 👀 I’m interested in web development and animations
-- 🌱 I’m currently learning HTML, CSS & Javascript
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on ...
+- knowledgable in  HTML, CSS & Javascript
-- 📫 How to reach me ...
+-

 <!---
 jayelemar/jayelemar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.